How to Clean and Grease a Bike Chain

 Frame 6: Apply a small amount of bike chain lubricant along the chain, pausing in between applications to lift the rear wheel up and spin the pedals to advance the chain and distribute the lubricant.

-How to Clean and Grease a Bike Chain: Your 60-Second Guide
+How to Clean and Grease a Bike Chain: An Illustrated Guide

 When you ride, your bike chain is subject to an onslaught of mud, sand, rain, oil, and chemicals.
 Over time, that cocktail of gunk starts to affect your chain’s performance, causing linkages to stick and skip so you’re no longer getting the power you deserve with every leg-pumping pedal.
 With regular riding, you should remove, clean, and grease your bike chain every few months.